josetom/go-chain/README.md

 - Genesis
 - Load persisted state
 - Add Transactions
+- Hashing
 - Persist state
+    - To a file in json format
 ### Todo
+- Persist state
+    - TBD : Txn Data should not be publicly accessible.
+Make it public and add a different struct to handle persistance
+    - Persist to leveldb
 - Blocks
 - Validate blocks
 - Mine blocks